 With gas prices spiking the world over, there’s been increased talk about how countries can become less dependent on oil (and oil imports) and steer themselves towards alternative sources of energy.

 As luck would have it, the situation has offered a larger window of opportunity for electric vehicles, or EV, an industry that has fortunately already made many in-roads with consumers.
-Four bestselling brands of electric car models, listed below, are worth taking note of due to their popularity and innovation.
+Four bestselling brands of electric car models, listed below, are worth taking a note of for their popularity and innovation.

 Tesla Model Y: The all-electric vehicle is an environmental upgrade from the S-Model because it has eliminated the use of chrome.
 Chrome is not only ecologically unsustainable, but it also has been linked to health problems in chrome factory workers.
 Something to note is that the handles on the car are recyclable.
 Another great thing is that the body is not entirely covered in paint, which helps avoid environmentally harmful fumes.